 One main core competency in website translation is to ensure that everything is translated in context.
 Depending on the level of automation, additional work is required to ensure that external references and metadata is included as context for the translator to get an accurate translation.
 Even at the highest level of automation of translation proxy where translators can work in a live view of the site as they translate, decisions need to be made on how to address company terminology, how to address formatting issues and also selecting the right team.

-A great Project Management lead can think ahead on issues that may arise when translating websites, adding in video, using fonts, adding Unicode support, etc. Also, with budgets always being a constraint, consider taking into account metrics for selecting the countries in which you want to make the investment and what type of investment you want to make.
+A great Project Management lead can think ahead on issues that may arise when translating websites and the elements in the website that may also require translation such as video, replacing fonts for particular languages, adding Unicode support, etc. Also, with budgets always being a constraint, consider taking into account metrics for selecting the countries in which you want to make the investment and what type of investment you want to make.
 Your Language Service Provider (LSP) should be able to help you determine the most important factors to look at when making this decision.

 Translation Asset Management